Convergence of spherical averages for actions of Fuchsian Groups: The Markov coding

-Finally, there are restrictions related to the convexity of $\dd\underline\S$.
-Namely, we need to check these conditions for the boundary vertices~$v$ that are incident to at least three levels in~$\underline{\S}$.
+Finally, there are restrictions related to the convexity of $\dd\underline\S$ (see Proposition~\ref{prop:NonSep}) which we need to check for the boundary vertices~$v$ that are incident to at least three levels in~$\underline{\S}$.
 These cases are enumerated in Proposition~\ref{prop:conv-boundary}.
 In the cases when the corresponding sequence of states contains $A$-states, the convexity is guaranteed by the inequalities on the indices $i_\pm$ for these states, so we need to consider only the cases when $(j_k,j_{k+1})$ have types $(E_L, E_R)$, $(E_R,E_L)$, and $(D,B)$.
-In the first two cases the convexity at $v$ is guaranteed: as we have seen in the proof of Proposition~\ref{prop:conv-boundary}, in this case $N(\R)=4$, $\R$ is compact, and the vertex $u$ opposite to $v$ in $\T_k$ has $n(u)=2$, as $u$ correspond to a cycle of four domains in the adjacency graph.
-Therefore, $n(v)\ge 3$, while $v$ is incident to three domains in $\underline{\S}$.
-The remaining case $(D,B)$ is specially mentioned in the Definition~\ref{def:transitions}: if $[\underline\S]_{k-1}\cap[\underline\S]_{k}$ and $[\underline\S]_{k}\cap[\underline\S]_{k+1}$ have a common vertex $v$ in $[\underline\S]_{k}$, then we require that $n(v)>2$.
+In the first two cases the convexity at $v$ holds, see Remark~\ref{rem:EE-case}.
+The remaining case $(D,B)$ is specially mentioned in Definition~\ref{def:transitions}: if $v$ is a common vertex of $\S_{k-1}\cap\S_{k}$ and $\S_{k}\cap\S_{k+1}$, we require that $n(v)>2$.